-No unauthorized audio or video recording of any kind is permitted during investigation interviews or meetings.
-All interviews are recorded, and the Title IX Coordinator maintains the recording of each interview in the investigation file for a minimum of seven (7) years.
-Parties and witnesses will be provided with a transcript of their interview to verify its accuracy before the transcripts become part of the file.
+No unauthorized audio or video recording of any kind is permitted during investigation interviews, Review Meetings, or Hearings.
+All interviews, Review Meetings, and Hearings are recorded, and the Title IX Coordinator maintains the recording of each interview, Review Meeting, and Hearing in the investigation file for a minimum of seven (7) years.
+Parties will be provided with a transcript of their interview to verify its accuracy before the transcripts become part of the file.
+If a party or witness chooses not to be recorded, the party or witness will be required to provide all testimony for consideration, in writing, to the Investigator by a deadline provided by the Investigator.